GCX-HCI/grandcentrix-kotlin-either/README.md

     …
     .addCallAdapterFactory(EitherCallAdapterFactory())
     .build()
-    .create(<Retofit Interface>::class.java)
+    .create(<Retrofit Interface>::class.java)
 ```

-You can use the `Either` type as a return type of a Retofit interface function.
+You can use the `Either` type as a return type of a Retrofit interface function.

 ```
 interface Api {